Skip to content

 add_edge_attributes

-Add edge attributes from pandas data frame to existing graph, where source/target node IDs are given in columns v and w and edge attributes x are given in columns edge_x
+Add edge attributes from pandas.DataFrame to existing Graph, where source/target node IDs are given in columns v and w and edge attributes x are given in columns edge_x.
+If time_attr is not None, the dataframe is expected to contain temporal data with a timestamp in a column named as specified in time_attr.

 Source code in src/pathpyG/io/pandas.py

-"""Add edge attributes from pandas data frame to existing graph, where source/target node
+"""Add (temporal) edge attributes from pandas data frame to existing `Graph`.

 """